Goergen Institute for Data Science and Wegmans Hall

 Establishing Our Place in a Burgeoning Field

 The rapidly emerging field of data science focuses on how the world understands, consumes, and applies vast quantities of information and data.
-As the centerpiece of the University’s current five-year strategic plan, the Data Science Initiative features the creation of a new Institute for Data Science and includes the construction of a state-of-the-art building to house it, as well as support for as many as 20 new faculty members with expertise in the field.
+As the centerpiece of the University’s current five-year strategic plan, the Data Science Initiative features the creation of the new Goergen Institute for Data Science and includes the construction of a state-of-the-art building to house it, as well as support for as many as 20 new faculty members with expertise in the field.

 The proposed $25 million, 58,000-square-foot facility will complete the Science & Engineering Quadrangle on the River Campus, and will bring together—under one roof—faculty in medicine, science and engineering, the humanities, education, business and other disciplines for the purpose of data science research and studies.